ceejbot/galls-law/webrebels.md

 # [fit] "A simple system
 # [fit] may or may not work."

 ^ That's really encouraging.
 Gall is just a bundle of fun here.
-But he's saying things we all already suspect.
-I know some of you want to argue with this, but I've stopped.
-My projects go better when I admit that Gall was right.
+He also said some other fun stuff like

 ---